jutge-org/pil-turtle/README.md

 - Fillings are not implemented.

+- All angles are in degrees.
+There are no `mode` operations.

-- The `pilturtle` offers type annotations.
+- `pilturtle` offers type annotations.

 # Operations